ecdysisxyz/StableCredit/README.md

 ## StableCredit

 This repository contains the smart contracts for a decentralized lending protocol built on Ethereum.
 The protocol allows users to issue and transfer stablecoins, submit loan applications, and vote on freezing or unfreezing users.
 Governance tokens facilitate the voting process, ensuring a decentralized decision-making mechanism.
+Additionally, the protocol's factory design allows for the creation of diverse credit economies by specifying different collateral tokens and their respective minimum collateralization ratios (MCP) and oracle feeds.

 ## Overview